RoboLoco2017/2018-Code-Base/jetson/README.md

 - The account `roboloco` must be a member of sudo and video groups using [*usermod*](manpages.ubuntu.com/manpages/xenial/man8/usermod.8.html).
 - Passwords for `root`, `nvidia`, `ubuntu`, and `roboloco` must be set using [*passwd*](manpages.ubuntu.com/manpages/trusty/man5/passwd.5.html) based on this [link](https://goo.gl/G4gK9V).
 - IP must be changed to be a static `10.53.38.75/24` for only the wired `eth0` connection using [*nmtui*](manpages.ubuntu.com/manpages/xenial/en/man1/nmtui.1.html).
-- (TX1 ONLY) The home directories should be set on the external SD card using [these commands](https://help.ubuntu.com/community/Partitioning/Home/Moving).
+- (TX1 ONLY) All home directories should be set up on the external SD card using [these commands](https://help.ubuntu.com/community/Partitioning/Home/Moving).
-- (TX2 ONLY) Enable the two disabled cores by editing `/etc/nvpmodel.conf` and changing the default state to `0` using [*vi*](manpages.ubuntu.com/manpages/xenial/en/man1/vi.1posix.html).
+- (TX2 ONLY) Enable the two disabled cores by editing `/etc/nvpmodel.conf` and changing the default state to `0` using, as sudo, [*vi*](manpages.ubuntu.com/manpages/xenial/en/man1/vi.1posix.html).
 <!--- Check if above statement is actually true and edit to actually match the line number and provide entire line--->
-- The `tegrastats` should be copied from the `nvidia` home directory to `/usr/bin` using [*cp*](manpages.ubuntu.com/manpages/xenial/man1/cp.1.html).
+- The `tegrastats` command should be copied from the `nvidia` home directory to `/usr/bin` using, as sudo, [*cp*](manpages.ubuntu.com/manpages/xenial/man1/cp.1.html).
+- The `wifi-Gp.sh` and `wifi-lcps.sh` scripts should be moved into `/root` using, as sudo, [*mv*](manpages.ubuntu.com/manpages/xenial/man1/mv.1.html).
 - roboloco.service moved to /lib/systemd/system
 - Activate systemd changes using systemctl daemon-reload
 - Enable service on boot using systemctl enable roboloco
-- wifi-Gp.sh and wifi-lcps.sh moved to /root
 - Code directory with active subfolder should be in roboloco home directory

 ## Software Dependencies
----
 Following commands come from this [site](https://jkjung-avt.github.io/opencv3-on-tx2/)
 - python3.5, python3-pip, python3-dev, and python3-tk must be installed using apt
 - tmux, screen, atop, htop, and vim should be installed using apt
 - pynetworktables, matplotlib, and numpy should be installed using sudo and pip3

-Run the following only if openCV has not been built yet.
+Run the following to build openCV for python3.
 ```
 sudo apt-get purge libopencv4tegra-python libopencv4tegra-dev \
                      libopencv4tegra